chouseknecht/symfony-mariadb-nginx/README.md

 # Set the working directory to the root of the cloned project
 $ cd symfony-mariadb-nginx

-# Build the images.
-WARNING: the following command will remove any project you may have
-# in the *symphony* folder.
+# Create the container images
-$ make build_from_scratch
+$ make build

-# Run in development mode
+# Create a new symfony project and start the containers
 $ make run
 ```
-The `make run` command, which runs `ansible-container run`, takes a few minutes to finish.
-When it does, you will see the following message from the *symfony* container:
+The `make run` command takes a few moments to finish while it creates a new project.
+Once it finishes you will see the following message from the *symfony* container:

 ```
 symfony_1            |  ✔  Symfony 3.1.6 was successfully installed.
 Now you can: